Fountain darter

 The fountain darter (Etheostoma fonticola) is a species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes, and pikeperches.
-It is found in the headwaters of only two rivers in Texas, United States, the Comal River and the San Marcos River.
+It is found in the headwaters of only two rivers in Texas, United States, the Comal River, and the San Marcos River.
 It is generally smaller than 3 cm long and feeds on small invertebrates.
 It is a federally listed endangered species of the United States and is also listed as endangered by the IUCN.

 Distribution and habitat

 The fountain darter is known from only two locations, primarily the headwaters of the spring-fed San Marcos River, having been observed as far as 1.25 miles downstream, as well as the upper reaches of the Comal River in central Texas.
 Its geographic isolation is reflective of its incredibly specific habitation preferences, which demand conditions that can only be found in these two Texas river headwaters.
 In these unique locations, they can be observed in open areas created by a medium current at depths of 3–5 feet near the outlets of contributing spring heads with rates of flow low enough to retain a layer of percolating sand.
-These springs can be found adjacent to the main springs that deliver the tremendous volumes of cool, perfectly clear water that forms each river.
+These springs can be found adjacent to the main springs that deliver the tremendous volumes of cool, clear water that form each river.
 They require a stable water temperature, within the low 70s °F, year-round, which the springs provide.

 The population in the Comal River was extirpated due to spring failure in the 1950s.
 The current population there is the result of reintroduction in the early 1970s.